ConservationColorado/conservationcolorado.github.io/content/en/blog/migrating-password-managers/index.md

 #### Migration steps for LastPass

-Follow these steps if you’re using LastPass as part of Conservation Colorado’s team organization.
+Follow these steps if you’re using LastPass.
 1. Log into your LastPass vault in your web browser
 2. On the bottom left, select Advanced Options
 3. Under “Manage your vault”, click “Export”.
 You may have to enter your LastPass main password